-^{}SEER: Seasonal Energy Efficiency Ratio AFUE: Annual Fuel Utilization Efficiency
+SEER: Seasonal Energy Efficiency Ratio AFUE: Annual Fuel Utilization Efficiency HVAC: heating, ventilation, and air conditioning

 If you want to know more about any of these or other house features review the other chapters of the Best Practices guide.
 Other chapters are designed to help site planners, designers, site supervisors, and crafts people design and build efficient, comfortable, and durable homes.